ChiawNa/Comprehensive-Python-Library-Organizer/README.md

 A Python-based Library Management System to manage books efficiently.
 This system allows you to add, remove, display, search, save, and load book information.

 ## Introduction
-The Library Management System (LMS) is designed to simplify the management of library books.
+The Library Management System is designed to simplify the management of library books.
 It offers functionalities to add new books, remove existing ones, search for specific books, and save/load book lists to/from files.
 This system is implemented in Python and uses a text-based interface for user interaction.

 ## Features
 - **Display Book List**: View all books currently in the system.